broken1arrow/RBG-Gradients/README.md

 TextTranslator.toSpigotFormat("your message");

 //I have also added check you can use if a string contains valid hex colorcode.
+//I alredy check it in the code, but if you need chexk it self, you can use this.
 TextTranslator.isValidHexaCode("your hex you want to check");

 ```